T3tsuo/PokemonUI/README.md

 * For Item finding, it will make sure to read the latest battle log only and not read older battle logs by knowing where your game is on your screen.

 ## Setup:
-* Find the game folder (could be in Program Files, Program Files x86, etc).
-* Run the add_game_path.exe file and paste the directory path (only needs to be ran once).
+* Press the gear icon in the app, press Add under Game Path and paste the directory path (only needs to be ran once).

 ## Delete:
-* To delete, just look for the corresponding .dat file
+* To delete, just look for the corresponding 'game_path.dat' file

 # Gmail Notification: